-Since many folks in the U.S. take ongoing prescribed medication, we need to consider the possibility of both positive and negative interactions between herbs and drugs.
-To be consistent with this objective, we also want consider food in this light, as it too provides medicinal and nutritive benefits (e.g. asparagus is a natural diuretic.)
-Fortunately when taken in appropriate combinations and with proper timing, there is far more to be gained through taking herbs than to be feared (even when patients are taking pharmaceutical grade medicine.)
+With so many folks taking ongoing prescription medication, it is important to consider the possibility of interactions between herbs and drugs.
+Fortunately when taken in appropriate combinations and with proper timing, there is far more to be gained through taking herbs than to be feared.

-The truth is that most all herbal-drug interactions can be avoided, when properly used.
+When properly used, most all herbal-drug interactions can be avoided.
 This includes both which herbs to take given your drug prescriptions and when to take them.

-These herb-drug interactions don't just apply for those sold by your local acupuncturists, horticulturists and hippies.
-This applies to all herbs, including those that many buy from their drugstores and even their grocers- often without making the connection that they are ingesting medicinal herbs.
+These herb-drug interaction rules apply to all herbs, including those that many buy from their drugstores and even their grocers.
 These may come in the form of herbal teas, "Airborne" type products, "health drinks/ energy drinks" and a plethora of other shape, sizes and chemical states.
-Just look for the shiny packaging and you'll see them everywhere!

 Cumadin / Warfarin and their reactive nature with food